-The SARB's refinancing system is the main mechanism that the SARB uses to implement its monetary policy.
-In terms of this system, the SARB creates a liquidity requirement (or shortage) in the money market, which banks refinance at the repurchase (repo) rate - a fixed policy interest rate determined by the MPC.
-Through the refinancing system, the SARB provides liquidity to commercial banks, which enables them to meet their daily liquidity requirements.
+The Bank's refinancing system is the main mechanism that the Bank uses for implementing its monetary policy.
+Through its refinancing system, the Bank provides liquidity to commercial banks that enables them to meet their daily liquidity requirements.
 'Liquidity' in this context refers to the commercial banks' balances at the central bank that are available to settle their transactions with one another, over and above the minimum statutory level of reserves that they have to hold.
+In terms of its monetary policy implementation framework, the Bank creates a liquidity requirement (or shortage) in the money market, which it then refinances at the repurchase (repo) rate; a fixed interest rate determined by the MPC.

-The SARB's repo rate influences the interest rates charged by commercial banks, the general level of interest rates in the economy and, consequently, other economic aggregates such as money supply, bank credit extension and, ultimately, the rate of inflation.
-The monetary policy implementation framework of the SARB can be simplified as follows:
+The Bank's repo rate influences the interest rates charged by commercial banks, the general level of interest rates in the economy and, consequently, other economic aggregates such as money supply, bank credit extension and, ultimately, the rate of inflation.
+The monetary policy implementation framework of the Bank can be simplified as follows:

-In the current refinancing system, the emphasis is on the size of the money market shortage, as it will determine the eventual impact of the SARB's market operations on commercial banks' ability to grow their balance sheets, that is, to manage credit extension.
+In the current refinancing system, the emphasis is on the size of the money-market shortage, as it will determine the eventual impact of the Bank's market operations on the commercial banks' ability to grow their balance sheets, that is, to manage credit extention.
 This impact is exerted in two ways.
-First, it determines the availability and cost of commercial banks' marginal funding requirements, that is, the funding needed for the excess asset growth on a daily basis.
-Second, banks have to hold approved securities as collateral in the SARB's refinancing operations.
-Furthermore, funding that is locked into acquiring these assets also restricts the ability of banks to extend credit.
+Firstly, it determines the availability and cost of commercial banks' marginal funding requirements, that is, the funding needed for the excess asset growth on a daily basis.
+Secondly, banks have to hold relatively low-yielding securities to use as collateral in the Bank's refinancing operations.
+Furthermore, funding that is locked into acquiring these assets also restricts the banks' ability to extend credit.

-Money market interest rates are determined by a combination of both market forces and the repo rate.
-Fluctuations in the demand for, and supply of, liquidity in the markets can influence market rates.
-For example, some interest rates tend to increase over month-end and decrease again when liquidity pressures subside.
-Furthermore, market interest rates may not always change by exactly the same margin as the change in the repo rate, depending on factors such as the extent to which a change in the repo rate has been anticipated and priced into the market.
+Money-market interest rates are determined by a combination of market forces and the repo rate.
+Fluctuations in the demand for, and supply of, liquidity in the market can influence market rates, for example causing some interest rates to increase over the month-end and decrease again when liquidity pressures subside.
+Alternatively, market interest rates may not always change by exactly the same margin as a change in the repo rate, depending on factors such as the extent to which a change in the repo rate has been anticipated and priced in.

-The SARB evaluates its monetary policy implementation framework on a regular basis for effectiveness and effects refinements when necessary.
-Changes were effected in 2001, 2005, 2007, 2010, 2012 and 2013.
-The most recent adjustment made in August 2013 was to allow the money market shortage to increase gradually to reflect the growth trend in the autonomous factors impacting on money market liquidity.
-These autonomous factors include notes and coin in circulation outside of the SARB, and the required cash reserve balances of the commercial banks with the central bank at the start of the maintenance period.
-Since September 2016, the SARB has, for operational reasons, adjusted its liquidity management strategy and managed the money market shortage at around the R56 billion level.
+The Bank evaluates its monetary policy implementation framework on a regular basis for effectiveness and will effect refinements when necessary.
+The latest change was made in August 2013 when a new liquidity management strategy was approved and implemented.
+In terms of the new strategy, the money-market shortage should increase gradually to reflect the growth trend in the autonomous factors impacting on money-market liquidity, that is, the notes and coin in circulation outside the Bank and the required cash reserve balances of the commercial banks with the central bank at the start of the maintenance period.